ativitbenz/oml4py-installation/Import and export OML model.md

 Serialized models can also be deployed to OML Services, which provides REST endpoints hosted on Autonomous Database.
 These endpoints enable storing OML models and creating scoring endpoints.
 The REST API for OML Services supports both OML models and ONNX format models, and enables cognitive text functionality.

-In this notebook we demonstrate the following scenarios using DBMS_DATA_MINING.EXPORT_SERMODEL and DBMS_DATA_MINING.IMPORT_SERMODEL:
+In this notebook, we demonstrate the following scenarios using DBMS_DATA_MINING.EXPORT_SERMODEL and DBMS_DATA_MINING.IMPORT_SERMODEL:

 - Migrating models between two schemas in the same database
 - Migrating models between two separate database instances